Princely states of Pakistan: Bahawalpur

 On 3 October 1947, after some delay, the Nawab (or Ameer) of Bahawalpur, Sir Sadiq Mohammad Khan V, acceded his state to Pakistan, becoming the first ruler to do so successfully.
 As tens of thousands of Muslim refugees flooded into the state from the new Dominion of India, the Ameer of Bahawalpur Refugee Relief and Rehabilitation Fund was instituted to provide for their relief.
 In 1953, the Ameer of Bahawalpur represented Pakistan at the coronation of Queen Elizabeth II.
-In 1955, he signed an agreement with the Governor-General of Pakistan, Sir Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Ameer received a yearly privy purse of 32 lakhs of rupees, keeping his titles.
+In 1955, he signed an agreement with the Governor-General of Pakistan, Sir Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Ameer received a yearly privy purse of 32 lakhs of rupees (equivalent to £291,984 in 2026), keeping his titles.